Jammintk/taming-knots/content/posts/2025-10-24-the-home-server.md

 * GPU: The cheapest possible GPU I could find to let the CPU boot because the Ryzen 1600 doesn't have an onboard one.

 For the case, I went with the cheapest I could find on Newegg, a $20 mid tower that is a nightmare to work in, but is cheap and holds the parts.
 None of this hardware was top of the line when I got it and none of it needs replacement quite yet.
 It's all connected to an ITX motherboard, which is only a problem because it only has 2 RAM slots, so if I want to upgrade I can't just buy more of the same modules.
 I have to get whole new ones.

+## Layer 1: Operating System

+There's a few operating system options for home servers.
+I started my journey with a Windows Server installation.
+Quickly, though, I found that Windows was not really suitable for the kind of setup I wanted.
+I didn't want to have to access the server remotely with Remote Desktop.
+My next stop was an Ubuntu server.
+Again, I was stymied by the interface, which required too much management via command line interface than I was ready to accept at that time.
+My next port of call was Unraid.
+Finally, a Network Attached Storage-focused opoerating system.
+I liked Unraid a lot.
+It ran off of a USB stick, was available on the web aywhere in the network, and had support for Plex, the primary service I wanted the server to provide at the time.
+In the end, though, Unraid just wasn't really cutting it.

+Finally, though, I settled on TrueNAS Scale, the Ubuntu-based NAS operating system by iX Systems. iX has been making NAS software for ages.
+TrueNAS Scale is an enterprise-level solution that is free for personal use.
+I've found that it makes having a complex, robust setup fairly easy as long as you are willing to learn some of the more advanced concepts you will need.
+The operating system handles backup and network file shares natively for me, with docker containers making up the bulk of the utility that the server provides.

+## Layer 2: Services